Oneo64/Auldworlde/Characters/Runa.md

 Rúna knows about Ljörn's paranoia.

 ### Secret
 Sometime in the past, when Dagnir was playing a jest on Rúna, he showed her a piece of paper on how to draw Veldismagn.
-Rúna felt uncomfortable by how it was made, but she still hadn't forgotten it.
-Despite feeling uncomfortable, sometimes, she would use pig blood to draw them for protection.
+Rúna was unnerved by how to make it, but she still hadn't forgotten it.[^2] Despite feeling uncomfortable, sometimes, she would use pig blood to draw them for protection.

+### Goals
+Rúna wants to become a successful merchant.
+She wants to expand her inventory, but she only feels confident selling kitchen utensils.

 ## Abilities
 ### Arts and Crafts